rei/rei-cedar-docs/README.md

 ### Codesandbox Examples

 This project will automatically generate Codesandbox.io links for any examples that are passed into `cdr-doc-example-code-pair` as long as you configure them properly.
-To do this, add a `sandboxData` object to that file's `frontmatter` (note that most examples will only need a name, dependencies, and loadComponentCss set to work properly):
+To do this, add a `sandboxData` object to that file's `frontmatter` (note that most examples will only need a list of `components` set to work properly):

 ```
 "sandboxData": {